 Tazewell county voted Republican in every Presidential election since 2000

 The BestPlaces Liberal/Conservative Index is based on recent voting in national elections, federal campaign contributions by local residents, and consumer personality profiles.

-Elm Grove, Kansas: r R R R R
+Elm Grove, Illinois: R R r R R R

 How It Works: